CGI-LAB/Nonogram/README.md

-# Nonogram
+# LalaFrogKK
 LalaFrogKK is a Nonogram solver developed by the team in the <a href=http://www.aigames.nctu.edu.tw/>CGI-Lab</a>  led by <a href=http://java.csie.nctu.edu.tw/~icwu/>Prof. I-Chen Wu</a>.
 The authors include Kan-Yueh Chen, Ching-Hua Kuo, Hao-Hua Kang, Der-Johng Sun, and I-Chen Wu.
-This version had won all the champions of all Computer Olympiad/TAAI/TCGA Nonogram tournaments <a href=http://java.csie.nctu.edu.tw/~icwu/honors.html>since TAAI 2011</a>.
+This version had won all the champions of all Computer Olympiad/TAAI/TCGA Nonogram tournaments <a href=http://java.csie.nctu.edu.tw/~icwu/honors.html>since TAAI 2011 and till Computer Olympiad 2015</a> (around when this version is published).

 This program was written based on the algorithm described in the following paper: